ggidd1729/twilight-imperium-4-dice-roller/README.md

 +2fighter: apply +2 to all combat rolls made by fighters in this combat

 +2flagship: apply +2 to all combat rolls made by flagships in this combat

++2mech: apply +2 to all combat rolls made by mechs in this combat
 _____________________________________________________________________________________________________________________________
 Ship legend: